September 23, 2021

-One topic that I rarely see discussed in syndication circles is how different lenders handle CapEx draws, and how these differences can affect the operator’s ability to execute their CapEx plan and the entire CapEx process.
+One topic that I rarely see discussed in multifamily real estate syndication circles is how different lenders handle CapEx draws, and how these differences can affect the operator’s ability to execute their CapEx plan and the entire CapEx process.

 I am by no means an expert on loans and debt — for that, you should consult a reliable loan broker like Old Capital — but I hope my experience dealing with lender draws is instructive and may provide some useful pointers for new and prospective operators to look out for during the loan application process.
 This post will only address Agency lenders (Fannie/Freddie) as that is what I have personal experience with.

-It should be noted that the following only applies if you request that the lender fund the majority of the CapEx cost as part of the loan amount.
-This can provide a higher LTV, but can also severely limit your flexibility when it comes to spending those CapEx funds.
+The following only applies if you request that the lender fund the majority of the CapEx cost as part of the loan amount.
+This can provide a higher LTV.
+However, it can also severely limit your flexibility when it comes to spending those CapEx funds.

 As part of the underwriting process, we always hash out a general CapEx plan since that is generally a key component of any value-add strategy.
 Once we were under contract on the Dallas deal and started our due diligence, we were able to refine the plan and get more accurate cost estimates for each project.